fabjan/progredient/README.md

 --style ABCDE     render the bar as "ABBBBBBCDDDE" with C positioned at --at --label LABEL     show this text after the bar
---left            show the label before the bar instead
+--left            show the label before the bar instead --no-newline      do not print a newline after the bar
 ```

 ## Examples